ocaml/v2.ocaml.org/site/learn/tutorials/structure_of_ocaml_programs.md

 First snippet: The programmer opens a couple of standard libraries (eliding the `;;` because the next keyword is `open` and `let` respectively).
-He then creates a function called `file_dialog`.
-Inside this function he defines a named expression called `sel` using a two-line `let sel = ... in` statement.
-Then he calls several methods on `sel`.
+They then create a function called `file_dialog`.
+Inside this function they define a named expression called `sel` using a two-line `let sel = ... in` statement.
+Then they call several methods on `sel`.

 ```ocaml